Earwig and silverfish identification guide for Idaho homes

 Pro Tip

 Despite their menacing appearance, earwig pincers are too weak to break human skin.
-The myth that they crawl into ears is false - they have no interest in human ears.
+The myth that they crawl into ears is false.
+They have no interest in human ears.

 Earwigs (Forficula auricularia) are easily recognized by their characteristic pincers: